 Brought up in Hamburg, Germany, I wanted to either become an architect or a diplomat – little did I know that my career in design would eventually neatly encompass both!

 Part of the attraction of a diplomatic career was travel and getting to know other cultures and countries – something I have been fortunate to do in spades as an architect.
-And dealing with clients, consultant teams definitely requires refined diplomatic skills!
+And dealing with clients and consultant teams definitely requires refined diplomatic skills!

-Growing up we traveled a lot in Europe with our parents, taking in the magical architecture of the great cities across the continent, so the seeds were sown for an ever-growing interest in cities, buildings and space.
+Growing up, we travelled a lot in Europe with our parents, taking in the magical architecture of the great cities across the continent, so the seeds were sown for an ever-growing interest in cities, buildings and space.

 What was your background prior to working for Conran and Partners?

-Unbelievably, I have pretty much spent my entire career at Conran and Partners, starting as a year out architecture student all the way through my Masters to become a partner a few years ago.
+Unbelievably, I have pretty much spent my entire career at Conran and Partners, starting as a year-out architecture student all the way through my Masters to becoming a partner a few years ago.